AndersonSMed/create-js-lib/README.md

-# js-lib-template
+# create-js-lib
-Template can be used along with npx to handle the boilerplate of creating a new JS library
+A template that can be used along with npx to handle the boilerplate of creating a new JS library